 ingredients in one bowl, the wet ingredients in another.
 The two are mixed

-together, along with some walnuts, and the batter is made.
+together, along with some toasted nuts, and the batter is made.
 Once the cake batter

-is spread onto the bottom of a square cake pan, the sugar mixture is
+is spread onto the bottom of a cake pan, the sugar mixture is sprinkled on

-sprinkled over top and the hot coffee is poured over top of that.
+top and the hot coffee is poured on top of that.
 (Some

 recipes call for adding the sugar/cocoa mixture directly into the hot

 coffee.
 However, when you sprinkle the sugar/cocoa mixture directly on the cake